 \section{Introduction}

-One of the most striking features of quantum mechanics is the fact that \emph{entangled} particles can exhibit correlations that cannot be reproduced or explained by classical physics, i.e., by ``local hidden-variable theories.''
-This was first noted by Bell~\cite{bell:epr} in response to Einstein-Podolsky-Rosen's challenge to the completeness of quantum mechanics~\cite{epr}.
-Experimental realization of such correlations is the strongest proof we have that nature does not behave according to classical physics: nature cannot simultaneously be ``local'' (meaning that information doesn't travel faster than the speed of light) and ``realistic'' (meaning that properties of particles such as its spin always have a definite---if possibly unknown---value).
+One of the most striking features of quantum mechanics is the fact that \emph{entangled} particles can exhibit correlations that cannot be reproduced or explained by classical physics, or more precisely, by ``local hidden-variable theories.''
+This was first noted by Bell~\cite{bell:epr} in response to Einstein, Podolsky, and Rosen's challenge to the completeness of quantum mechanics~\cite{epr}.
+Experimental realization of such correlations is the strongest proof we have that nature does not behave according to classical physics: nature cannot simultaneously be ``local'' (meaning that information does not travel faster than the speed of light) and ``realistic'' (meaning that measurable properties of particles such as its spin always have a definite---if possibly unknown---value).
 Many such experiments have been done.
-All behave in accordance with quantum predictions, though so far none has closed all ``loopholes'' that would allow some (usually very contrived) classical explanation of the observations based on imperfect behavior of, for instance, the photon detectors used.
+All behave in accordance with the predictions of quantum mechanics, though so far none has closed all ``loopholes'' that would allow some (usually very contrived) classical explanation of the observations based on imperfect behavior of, for instance, the photon detectors used.

-Here we study quantitatively how much such ``quantum correlations'' can deviate from what is achievable classically.
-The setup for a game $G$ is as follows.
-Two space-like separated parties, called Alice and Bob, receive inputs $x$ and $y$ according to some fixed and known probability distribution~$\pi$, and are required to produce outputs $a$ and $b$, respectively.
-There is a predicate specifying which outputs $a,b$ ``win'' the game on inputs $x,y$.
-The definition of the game $G$ consists of this predicate and the distribution $\pi$.
-The goal is to design games where entanglement-based strategies have much higher winning probability than the best classical strategy.
-While this setting is used to study non-locality in physics, the same set-up is also used extensively to study the power of entanglement in computer science contexts like multi-prover interactive proofs~\cite{kkmtv:entangledprovers,kkmv:usingent}, parallel repetition~\cite{csuu:parallelxor,KRT08}, and cryptography.
+Here we study quantitatively \emph{how much} such correlations obtained from entangled quantum systems can deviate from what is achievable classically.
+It will be convenient to describe our results in terms of two-player \emph{games}, which are described as follows.
+Two non-communicating parties, called Alice and Bob, receive inputs $x$ and $y$ according to some fixed and known probability distribution $\pi$, and are required to produce outputs $a$ and $b$, respectively.
+There is a predicate specifying which outputs $a,b$ are correct on inputs $x,y$.
+The definition of a game $G$ consists of this predicate and the distribution $\pi$.
+The goal is to design games where entangled strategies have much higher winning probability than the best classical strategy.
+While this setting is used to study non-locality in physics, the same set-up is also used extensively to study the power of entanglement in computer science contexts like multi-prover interactive proofs~\cite{kkmtv:entangledprovers,kkmv:usingent}, parallel repetition~\cite{csuu:parallelxorj,KRT08}, and cryptography.